 How Do I Identify A Router?

-A router is a networking device that distributes (or routes) internet connectivity from your modem to all of your other devices that could include mobile phones, laptops, Smart TVs, and more.
-A router enables al these devices to connect to the internet at the same time.
+A router is a networking device that distributes (or routes) internet connectivity from your modem to all of your other devices that could including mobile phones, laptops, Smart TVs, and more.
+A router enables all these devices to connect to the internet at the same time.
 With a router, different devices can communicate with one another over the network.

-Two main types of routers are the Wired and Wireless routers.
+Two main types of routers are Wired and Wireless routers.

 - The Wired routers are connected physically to a modem and a device with a cable.